 Prospect Associates surveyed all 10 Major League Soccer teams to learn about their structure, programs, player and community relationships, and fan support.
 It met with representatives of three teams, DC United, Tampa Bay Mutiny, and the New England Revolution, to explore their interest in and capacity for developing a major tobacco control program.

-In a report presented to the Robert Wood Johnson Foundation (RWJF), Prospect concluded:
+In a report presented to RWJF, Prospect concluded:

 Because some MLS teams lacked the staff or structure to handle a major public health campaign, the project director recommended that RWJF initially work with one team, DC United.